Empirical validation of the polarization transition in a double-random field model of elections

 We focus on the effects of increasing campaign intensity.
 At low spending, opinions are shaped mainly by homophily, but as campaign influence grows, voter preferences are increasingly influenced by campaign messaging.
 Key questions are: when does campaign alignment outweigh homophilic similarity, how does polarization evolve at this point, and how does this transition affect social tension and election outcomes?
-A strength of our model is that it can be calibrated and tested on empirical data; we use particularly the US House elections between 1980 and 2020.
+A strength of our model is that it can be calibrated and tested on empirical data; we use the US House elections between 1980 and 2020, particularly.
 Calibration allows us to infer the ``temperature'' and the critical spending threshold above which campaign polarization rises sharply, and to track how many races exceeded this threshold over four decades.
+To our knowledge, this is the first time that thermodynamic parameters and a critical spending threshold are directly extracted from historical election data and used to predict levels of polarization in society.

 \emph{Election model as an RFIM with a bimodal field.} — We consider $N$ voters with binary opinions $s_i \in {\pm 1}$, representing preference for one of two parties in a bipartisan election.
 Voters form a social network encoded in the adjacency matrix $A_{ij}$ and interact through homophily, tending to align with neighbors.
 Each voter also follows one of the two campaigns, modeled by an external field $h_i$ drawn from a bimodal distribution,